General Terms and Conditions | mobi-click

 - in the event that the seller has fraudulently concealed the defect.

-8) liability
+8) Liability

 - due to mandatory liability such as under the Product Liability Act.